-So what is the bottom line?
+So what conclusions can be drawn?
 Which of the two cameras – the Canon G1 X or the Canon XC10 – has the upper hand?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (14.2 vs 12MP) with a 9% higher linear resolution.

 - Easier framing: Has an optical viewfinder for image framing and settings control.